emrgnt-cmplxty/automata/automata_docs/docs/core/symbol/search/symbol_rank.rst

 SymbolRank
 ==========

-``SymbolRank`` computes the PageRank algorithm on symbols in a graph.
-It takes a directed graph and an optional ``SymbolRankConfig`` as input, and calculates the SymbolRanks of each node in the graph.
-The class provides methods for processing the graph, preparing initial ranks, and calculating SymbolRanks.
+``SymbolRank`` is a class that computes the PageRank algorithm on symbols in a graph.
+It takes a directed graph as input and calculates the SymbolRanks of each node in the graph.
+It provides a way to rank the relevance of symbols in a given graph based on their connectivity and usage.

 Overview
 --------

-``SymbolRank`` is useful for ranking symbols in a software system, such as methods, classes, and variables, based on their importance in the system’s call graph.
-It can also be used for search and recommendation tasks, by providing a ranked list of symbols based on their relevancy and importance in the system.
-Using the PageRank algorithm, it identifies the most important symbols in the graph, taking into account the structure of the graph and the relationships between symbols.
+The ``SymbolRank`` class is used to calculate the symbol ranks for a directed graph.
+It uses the PageRank algorithm to assign a rank value to each symbol in the graph based on their connections and usage.
+This ranking can be used to determine the importance of symbols in various contexts, such as symbol search, code analysis, and documentation generation.

 Related Symbols
 ---------------

 -  ``automata_docs.core.symbol.symbol_types.Symbol``
+-  ``automata_docs.core.symbol.search.symbol_search.SymbolSearch``
+-  ``automata_docs.core.embedding.code_embedding.SymbolCodeEmbeddingHandler``
+-  ``automata_docs.core.embedding.symbol_similarity.SymbolSimilarity``
 -  ``automata_docs.core.symbol.graph.SymbolGraph``
--  ``automata_docs.core.symbol.search.symbol_search.SymbolSearch``

 Example
 -------

-The following example demonstrates how to use ``SymbolRank`` to compute the SymbolRanks for a given directed graph ``G`` and ``SymbolRankConfig`` ``config``.
+The following example demonstrates how to create an instance of ``SymbolRank`` and calculate the symbol ranks for a simple directed graph.

 .. code:: python

    import networkx as nx
-   from automata_docs.core.symbol.search.rank import SymbolRank from automata_docs.core.symbol.search.rank import SymbolRankConfig
+   from automata_docs.core.symbol.search.rank import SymbolRank

-   # Define a directed graph G (nodes and edges should be added in practice)
+   # Create a simple directed graph
    G = nx.DiGraph()

-   # Create a SymbolRankConfig
-   config = SymbolRankConfig()
+   G.add_edge(1, 2)
+   G.add_edge(2, 3)
+   G.add_edge(3, 1)

-   # Instantiate a SymbolRank object
+   # Initialize SymbolRank with the graph
-   pagerank = SymbolRank(G, config=config)
+   symbol_rank = SymbolRank(G)

-   # Calculate SymbolRanks
+   # Calculate SymbolRanks for the graph
-   ranks = pagerank.get_ranks()
+   ranks = symbol_rank.get_ranks()

+   print(ranks)

 Limitations
 -----------

-The primary limitation of ``SymbolRank`` is its reliance on the PageRank algorithm, which has some known shortcomings, such as high computation costs for large graphs and sensitivity to graph structure.
-Additionally, ``SymbolRank`` assumes a specific graph representation using the NetworkX library, limiting its applicability to other graph representations.
+The primary limitation of the ``SymbolRank`` class is that it only supports directed graphs with symbols as nodes.
+Additionally, the convergence of the power iteration used by the PageRank algorithm is not guaranteed for all graphs.

 Follow-up Questions:
 --------------------

--  Are there alternative ranking algorithms that can be used in addition to PageRank for ranking symbols in a graph?
--  Can ``SymbolRank`` be extended to support other graph representations beyond NetworkX?
+-  Is there a way to make the SymbolRank algorithm more efficient for larger graphs?